OffchainLabs/arbitrum-classic/docs/Node_Providers.md

 ## [QuickNode](https://www.quicknode.com/)

-QuickNode supports both Arbitrum One (Mainnet) and Rinkeby testnet and allows users to interact with these chains.
-For a full guide of how to set up an Arbitrum node on QuickNode, see the [QuickNode's Arbitrum RPC documentation](https://www.quicknode.com/docs/arbitrum).
+QuickNode supports Arbitrum One Mainnet, Goerli and Rinkeby testnet, as well as Arbitrum Nova Mainnet, and allows users to interact with these chains.

+For a full guide of how to use an Arbitrum node on QuickNode, see the [QuickNode's Arbitrum](https://www.quicknode.com/docs/arbitrum) and [Quicknode's Arbitrum Nova documentation](https://www.quicknode.com/docs/arbitrum-nova).

-Quicknode provides 300k Arbitrum requests per month at a rate of $9 / month.
+[Quicknode](https://www.quicknode.com/accounts/new-signup) provides 10 million API credits per month for Arbitrum for free.

 ## [Moralis](https://moralis.io/)